Deovandski/fakktion/Documents/Ubuntu Deployment16.md

 4. From your home/$USER directory, clone repo through ```git clone https://github.com/YOURUSERNAME/Fakktion.git``` (HTTPS instead of SSH suggested as it will make it harder to accidentally push commits back into origin master (or the branch that you use as master.)
 5. Navigate to Fakktion/Documents folder, and allow Execution access to the main script with ```sudo chmod +x u16deploy.sh```.
 6. Now run ```./u16deploy.sh 1 USER``` (Or change $USER to the user where Puma will use to control the app.
 You must the same user whenever requested from now on.)
-7. If the App has been created as another user, you must login as said user for steps 8 through 9.
+7. Run ```sudo reboot``` as a system restart is required.
+Upon restart, if the App has been created as another user, then you must login as said user for steps 8 and 9.
 8. Now go into USER/Fakktion/config and execute ```sudo nano database.yml```, then change the **username** to DBUSER, **password** to DBPW, and **database** to DBNAME.
 The next step will setup the database for you, but you will to match the same exact info that you entered in this step.
 9. Navigate back to Documents folder, and execute ```./u16deploy.sh 2 DBUSER DBNAME```.
 10. Now login back as the previous user if you did switch accounts.
 The reason for this is because the app user was granted temporary sudo to install some initial dependencies that could not have worked non-sudo.
 However, this only applies to the initial install.